HomeBlog

 Today's receivers are so advanced that they can use satellite data processing algorithms to determine their longitude, latitude, elevation, and time.
 As a result, they provide precise location and subsequent changes, enabling real-time location tracking.

-How Accurate is GPS Tracking?
+How accurate is GPS tracking?

 In optimal conditions, a GPS tracker can be accurate to within a few meters, allowing you to accurately track vehicle or employee locations.
 However, some conditions can impact the accuracy of a GPS tracking device.